 Last fall I visited Thailand on the way to the International Association for Volunteer Effort (IAVE) Conference in Australia.
-The group with whom I traveled arranged to meet with

-Mary Culp, a former executive director of the Volunteer Center in San Francisco, obtained funding in 1985 for the "Research Project on Helping."
-This editorial is based on her leaders at Bangkok's Family Planning Agency, which is strongly supported by government policy.
+The group with whom I traveled arranged to meet with leaders at Bangkok's Family Planning Agency, which is strongly supported by government policy.
 On the bus ride to meet a volunteer in the city slum, I sat next to a woman who recruits volunteers to teach villagers about birth control in northern Thailand.
-This young woman, about 25 years of age, spoke English with a strong accent so I had to listen carefully to understand her.
+This young woman, about 25 years of age, spoke English with a strong accent so I had to listeu carefully to understand her.
 Because she had been raised in the North, she was familiar with the many dialects there and was well suited to her task.